EXPLORE THIS STORY

 AI-generated content — Analyses are produced by artificial intelligence from press articles.
 They may contain errors or biases.
 Learn more

-The multiplication of crashes as a symptom of Russian military machine wear
+Multiplication of crashes as a symptom of Russian military apparatus degradation

 Dominant angle identified — does not reflect unanimity of this country’s media

-German caution: 'annexed' without 'illegally' to preserve dialogue with Moscow
+German caution: 'annexed' without 'illegal' to preserve dialogue with Moscow

-DW treats crash as a brief — minimizing the event within the information flow
+DW treats the crash as a brief — minimizes the fact in information flow

-Historical consciousness: Tagesschau doesn't moralize but lets facts accumulate
+Historical consciousness: Tagesschau does not moralize but lets facts overwhelm

 Discover how another country covers this same story.